Growing up as the only child without many friends, I didn’t get much social training. I often asked myself “Why am I so weird?”.

 Here’s my advice to you: If you feel overwhelmed, work on one single thing at the time.

-If you’ve tried improving before but failed, know that social skills is two steps forward and one step back.
+If you’ve tried improving before but failed, know that practicing your social skills is like taking two steps forward and one step back.
 That’s how it’s been for me, and still, here I am living a social life I couldn’t have dreamt of a few years ago.

 3. Being a weird person can be a failed way to express our personality